stefan-dangl/rusty-head-snake/README.md

 ## Adding custom levels

-Levels are stored as Json-files in the **levels** directory.
+Custom levels can be added by putting Json-files into the **levels** directory.
 These files follow a strict format:
 - **target_points**: Number of points the player has to reach to complete the level
 - **updates_per_second**: Number of updates (graphics and game logic) per second.
 Accordingly, this value defines the movement speed of the snake
 - **"o"**: Obstacles.
 When the snake hits one, the game is over